 That’s when it takes place!
 In the film, Diana gets caught up in the Cold War, the period of geopolitical tension between the former Soviet Union and the western bloc, made up of the United States and allies in NATO.

-Uniquely, in a twist befitting a sequel, Diana will be forced to fight in a war known to have been carried out without direct fighting, never mind all the proxy wars held in Vietnam, Malaysia, Myanmar, Egypt, Korea, Iran, Cuba, the Congo… you get the point.
-Certainly, a warrior princess who fights for peace and love will have her work cut out for her in a time of global strife.
+In a twist befitting a sequel, Diana won't fight in World War I, a.k.a.
+"The War to End All Wars," but instead the Cold War when no direct fighting ever took place.
+(Never mind all the proxy wars held in Vietnam, Malaysia, Myanmar, Egypt, Korea, Iran, Cuba, the Congo… you get the point).
+Truly, a warrior princess who fights for peace and love will have her work cut out for her in a time of global strife.

 How can Diana live to see 1984?

-Well, you saw her alive and well in 2017, when Justice League takes place.
-But to answer your question, Amazons are immortal (except in cases of warfare and accidents) who do not age when they live on Themyscira.
-Wonder Woman, who left her home to fight in Man’s World, lost her immortality but still ages at a rate so slow that she looks exactly the same decades later.
+Amazons are immortal (except in cases of warfare and accidents) who do not age when they live on Themyscira.
+Wonder Woman, who left her home to fight in Man’s World, lost her immortality, but she hasn't aged a day since she left.

 Who is starring in Wonder Woman 1984?